Racing to King George Falls 💦

 Scrolling through raw photos,

-Scrubbing through raw footage.
+scrubbing through raw footage.

 But tonight feels different.

-I can almost see the entire commercial.
+I can see (almost) the entire commercial.

 The 360 brand campaign?